cylc/cylc-doc/src/user-guide/running-suites.rst

 need to be restored if you restart with ``rose suite-run`` - which re-installs suite source files to the run directory).

-The public DB is not strictly required for a restart - the :term:`scheduler` will recreate it if needed.
+The public DB is not strictly required for a restart; if it is absent, the :term:`scheduler` will recreate it.

 The job status files are only needed if the suite state at last shutdown contained active tasks that now need to be polled to determine what happened to them